Quick and Easy Lamb and Spinach Meatballs with Tzatziki

 The Philips Next Generation Airfryer can cook anything, from chops to fries to brownies, so I decided to put its meat-cooking skills to the test.
 I mean, any airfryer can make fries, but meatballs?
 I wanted them to come out perfectly browned, but still juicy and flavourful.

 You’ll notice that it’s a two-step process to make these meatballs.
 That’s because I’m a firm believer in browning the onions and garlic before incorporating them into the meat.
 Believe me – the few extra minutes are TOTALLY worth it.
 The caramelized aromatics add another layer of depth to the recipe that renders it completely addictive.
-The entire cooking time for these meatballs is less than 30 minutes.
-I know you can get behind that!

 Serve the meatballs with tzatziki (recipe below) and the classic horiatiki salad: chunks of cucumber and tomato with kalamata olives and feta, with a simple dressing olive oil, salt, and lemon juice.
 If you have fresh oregano, add some of that to the salad, too.